Sofolafolakunmi/EDA-2022-Billionaire/README.md

 insights into the wealth distribution among the super-rich.
 The dataset includes information such as net worth, country of origin, industry, age, and how they started.
 ### Project Obejectives
-The purpose of this project was to:
+* The purpose of this project was to:
-Analyze Top 10 countries with Billionaire
+* Analyze Top 10 countries with Billionaire
-Analyze Top 10 industries with Billionaire
+* Analyze Top 10 industries with Billionaire
-Analyze Top 10 Billionaire
+* Analyze Top 10 Billionaire
-Analyze the ages of Top 15 Billionaire
+* Analyze the ages of Top 15 Billionaire
 ### Method Used
-Data Cleaning
+* Data Cleaning
-Data Visualization
+* Data Visualization
+* Exploratory Data Analysis (EDA)
 ### Technologies
-Excel
+* Excel